SampleEnvironment/secop-site/source/howtos/handshake.rst

   cannot express "accepted, started, then failed *during* the action" as distinct from "rejected immediately."

-SECoP solves all four problems with a single mechanism: a parameter called ``status``, an asynchronous ``update`` event, and a fixed sequence of steps that every SEC node implementation must follow whenever it starts something that takes a while.
+SECoP solves all four problems with a single mechanism: a `status` parameter (see :ref:`status-codes`), an asynchronous `update` event, and a fixed sequence of steps that every SEC node implementation must follow whenever it starts something that takes a while.
 The request is acknowledged *quickly* (a "yes, I will do this" or "no, I refuse"), while the actual